Medically reviewed on June 5, 2018

 potassium iodide thyroid medication;

-This list is not complete and many other drugs can interact with lithium.
+This list is not complete and many other drugs may affect lithium.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.